A tuning algorithm for a sliding mode controller of buildings with ATMD: Sliding mode control of the structure

 \begin{assumption} Bounds $\delta$ and $\varpi$, corresponding to the earthquake acceleration $\ddot{x}_{g}$ and the non-linear friction $f(z_{3})$, respectively, are known and satisfy

-where the bound $\delta$ can be determined from the historical records of the ground acceleration in the region where the building is located, and the bound $\varpi$ can be determined using friction estimation techniques. \end{assumption}
+where the bound $\delta$ can be determined from the historical records of the ground acceleration in the region where the building is located, and the bound $\varpi$ can be determined using friction estimation techniques, such as the ones based on the Linear Extended State Observer (LESO) or the Least Squares Method (LSM).
+Through the LESO, the friction $f(z_{3})$ is considered as a new state of a high gain observer that is estimated using the input $u$ and the displacement $z_{1}$ of the ATMD \cite{wang2016}.
+On the other side, with the Least Squares method, the friction $f(z_{3})$ is contained in linear regression model, that is identified using the signals $u$ and $z_{1}$ \cite{garrido2013}. \end{assumption}